 A: Scream and throw a book across the room.
 Kidding.

 I usually take a break from writing.
 My longest break ended up lasting several months.
-Usually, I only have writer’s block for a few days, sometimes it’s just a few hours.
+Usually, I only have writer’s block for a few days.
+Sometimes, it’s just a few hours.
 In most cases, I do something physical.
 For me, it’s running.
 It helps me to clear my thoughts, get the endorphins running (ha), and hopefully come back refreshed, to write something new.
 Also, travel.
 Going on an adventure always inspires me to write.

 Q: Do you have an author that you read for inspiration?

 A: The two most influential authors in my life are C.S.
 Lewis and Kate Morton.
 I like to think my writing is a marriage of their writing.
 My second and fourth book have strongly been influenced by C.S.
 Lewis’ writings.
 For those who don’ t know, I wrote A Song for Somme after reading a book on Lewis’ argument for God, which discussed in great detail his conversion from atheism to Christianity.
+In reading a few of his apologetics books, specifically The Problem of Pain, Lewis’ writing helped me through one of the darkest trials of my life.
+In writing A Song for Somme, I hoped to help someone in the same way Lewis helped me make sense of suffering in my life.

 And, then, there’s Kate Morton.
 I’ve introduced her to so many different people, like introducing one of your friends to just everyone you know, because you want everyone to be her friend, too.
 All of her books are set in the U.K. and jump between different time periods as the main character tries to solve a mystery from long ago.
 Kate Morton’s writing is absolutely brilliant.
 One really incredible thing about her writing is that just when you feel like you’ve solved the mystery or have gotten somewhere, a plot twist throws you for a complete loop.
 I’ve had times where I didn’t figure it out until the last couple chapters.
 And, her books are 600+ pages.
 So, that’s definitely saying something.
 But, yes.
 Her writing is the reason I include mysterious elements into all of my books.
 And, who doesn’t love a great plot twist?